Updated: Jan 10

 1. Sun Gold – My friend Jacelyn introduced me to Sun Gold many years ago.
 They are absolutely delicious, sweet little yellow/orange cherry tomatoes with hundreds of tomatoes on each plant.
 We grow one of these vines every year in our personal garden to just graze on when we are working in the garden.
 It was this tomato that opened my eyes up to hybrids that not only can be great producers but can taste amazing, just like the heirlooms that we love.

-2. Bigdena – These tomatoes look like they are fake.
+2. Bigdena – These tomatoes are so perfect they look like they are fake.
 They are nearly blemish free.
 There are impressive clusters of 8-12 oz., round, bright red tomatoes.
 Our plants were ladened with picture perfect, red tomatoes.
-This variety is highly disease resistant and would make a good choice for market/commercial production or just for a home garden.
+This variety is highly disease resistant and would make a good choice for market/commercial production or a home garden.